scramjetorg/transform-hub/packages/symbols/README.md

 We provide support for contributors via test cases.
 If you expect a certain type of workflow to be officially supported, please specify and implement a test case in `Gherkin` format in `bdd` directory and include it in your pull request.
 More info about our BDD test you will find [here](https://github.com/scramjetorg/transform-hub/tree/HEAD/bdd/README.md).

-### Help wanted :information_desk_person:
+### Help wanted 👩‍🎓🧑‍🦰👱‍♀️

 The project need's your help!
 There's lots of work to do and we have a lot of plans.
 If you want to help and be part of the Scramjet team, please reach out to us, [on discord](https://discord.gg/4EX3jHBe) or email us: [opensource@scramjet.org](mailto:opensource@scramjet.org).

-### Donation :money_with_wings:
+### Donation 💸

 Do you like this project?
 It helped you to reduce time spent on delivering your solution?
-You are welcome to buy us a coffee :coffee: Thanks a lot! ;)
+You are welcome to buy us a coffee ☕ Thanks a lot! 😉

 [You can sponsor us on github](https://github.com/sponsors/scramjetorg)